ACMP Worldwide Play-in Weekend

 - Pick a Place – Any place will do: a school, a music or cultural center, a workplace, a mall, a place of worship, a home, or a community center.

 - Invite Players – Call someone new.
 Send an e-mail to players you know and ask them to invite friends.
 Post it on Facebook.
 Find people via the website "find players" page or in your ACMP directory.
 Reach out as widely as you can.

 - Play – Welcome new people.
 Gather listeners or play privately.
 Enjoy the music.
 Share food.
 Have fun!

 How do I share it?

 There is no official sign-up, but let us know what you’re up to.
 The earlier we hear from you the more likely we can include your play-in in our publicity.
-List your Play-In on our website Events page; post photos, videos, and highlights on Facebook (ACMP - Associated Chamber Music Players) and on Twitter (@ACMPmusic); or e-mail them to us.
-We’d love to feature your play-in stories in our future newsletters or on our News in Brief blog.
+List your Play-In on our website events page; post photos, videos, and highlights on Facebook (ACMP - Associated Chamber Music Players) and on Twitter (@ACMPmusic); or e-mail them to us.
+We’d love to feature your play-in stories in our spring/summer newsletter and on our News in Brief blog.

 Share pictures, videos, and stories with us afterward by e-mailing firstname.lastname@example.org.

 Looking for Repertoire for your Play-In?
 Find chamber music to play